Ocean Life Institute

 OLI Director: Simon Thorrold, x3366, firstname.lastname@example.org

 The Ocean Life Institute (OLI) is soliciting proposals that address one or more of these themes, as detailed below.
-Proposals for interdisciplinary work involving more than one WHOI department are especially encouraged.
+Proposals with an interdisciplinary focus are especially encouraged.

 - Ocean biodiversity: Documenting the diversity of ocean life at all levels of biological organization.